9 English Writing Websites That’ll Have You Writing Like a Professional

-Among the courses covered is a general English writing basics course, or you can seek out more specific courses such as one on formal email writing.
+Among the courses covered are specific courses such as one on formal email writing.

 To make the most of this resource, it’s very important that you carefully select the right course for your goals.
 This means reading the reviews, watching the course preview and reading any feedback or notes left by people who have previously taken the course.

 Make sure you keep up to date with the classes and prepare materials on a schedule!
 Since these are mostly courses that allow you to go at your own pace, you’ll have to keep yourself on track.

 Coursera is another online education platform that’s similar to Udemy and offers courses on specific topics.
 This means you’ll be able to find many courses offered on different styles of writing in English.